 Once a company enters a cycle of increasing dividends, it is highly motivated to maintain the trend.
 It is constantly under pressure to increase profits and cash flow every year, because if it doesn’t, it will be forced to decrease or suspend its dividend, which usually leads to a sharp sell-off in the stock.
 Management works hard to avoid hurting the stock price since they are often paid in stock options.
 The best indicator of a company’s ability to grow its dividend in the future is typically its track record of growing it in the past.
 A low payout ratio, the ratio of dividends to earnings, is also an indicator of a company’s ability to grow dividends.
 Companies with high dividend yields may find their dividends unsustainable during difficult times, exactly when investors need the income stream most.
 Companies with a history of growing dividends have proved they can not only sustain but also grow dividends, even during down markets.
 From a portfolio management perspective, dividend growth portfolios can be well diversified since companies steadily growing their dividend tend to exist across industries.
 This is an advantage over portfolios focusing on high dividend yields, which tend to be concentrated in mature sectors like utilities and, prior to 2007, financials.

 Today, dividends are as important as ever, and by many measures dividends look to be cheap relative to the income available in bonds.
 For example, Exhibit 2 shows the yield of the S&P 500 minus the yield of the 10-year U.S. Treasury.
 With the exception of the peak of the financial crisis three years ago, the yield on the S&P 500 is higher than it has ever been relative to the yield on Treasury bonds.
-Exhibit 3 shows that stocks that consistently grow their dividends, as measured by the S&P Dividend Aristocrats Index, have performed better than the broad market, with less volatility and better downside protection.

 Looking ahead, there may be increased demand for companies that pay dividends as an aging U.S. population looks for new sources of current income.
 That being said, it is important to properly consider the role of dividend growth stocks in an investor’s portfolio.
 Dividend growth stocks are not a fixed income substitute and should not be used as a “safety net” investment for investors who cannot handle the volatility of owning stocks; while they have been stable and offered good downside protection and long-term outperformance relative to other stocks, they will be much more volatile and exposed to more significant and permanent losses versus high-quality bonds.
 However, for investors with sufficient time horizons, investing in dividend growth stocks is a great way to compound wealth over time, with the added benefit of providing a stream of cash along the way.